Dawn Simpson - Deputy Head Teacher

 Michelle Addison - HLTA

-I am a Higher Level Teaching Assistant and I work in Year Two alongside Mrs Simpson.
+I am a Higher-Level Teaching Assistant and I work in Year Three alongside Miss Race.

-I enjoy working in Key Stage One, welcoming the children from Early years and watching them grow in personality and gain independence in the two school years they are with us is really rewarding for me.
+I enjoy working in Key Stage Two, welcoming the children from KS1 and watching them grow in personality and gain independence.

 As a HLTA one of my favourite subjects to teach is Topic.
 I enjoy teaching the history element of the curriculum as I love seeing the children’s faces light up with excitement when learning about the past and the amazing questions and answer sessions that this brings.